kristijorgji/docker-mailserver/README.md

 - Your _mailserver domain_ **A record (or cname)** points to the machine where  this docker mailserver will run.
   - ![CNAME Mailserver Domain Record Namescheap Example](./docs/maildomain-cname-example.png)
 - Your webserver is configured to listen for your _mailserver domain_ port 80, so letsencrypt can generate and renew the ssl certificate
-- You need to expose the required ports through your security groups/firewall in order to connect to the mailserver.
+- You need to expose the ports that you will use through your security group or firewall.
+Port 465 and 143 must be available, the rest are optional only if you use them
   - 25     # smtp
   - 465    # smtps
   - 110    # pop3